USER GUIDEο

 cli/ β Command-line interfaces for model execution, plotting, and data export.

-Generator/, HydraulicGenerator/, ThermalGenerator/, RenewableGenerator/, Storage/ β Contain builder, constraint, variable, and objective definitions for each asset type.
+Generator/, HydraulicGenerator/, ThermalGenerator/, RenewableGenerator/, Storage/, ConnectionBar/, TransmissionLine/ β Contain builder, constraint, variable, and objective definitions for each asset type.

 Builder.py β Central class responsible for assembling the Pyomo model using data and configuration inputs.